score-json/nlohmann_json/TSF/trustable/assertions/TA-CONFIDENCE_CONTEXT.md

 normative: false
 ---

+(Note: The guidance, evidence, confidence scoring and checklist sections below are copied from [CodeThink's documentation of TSF](https://codethinklabs.gitlab.io/trustable/trustable/trustable/TA.html).
+However, the answers to each point in the evidence list and checklist are specific to this project.)

 **Guidance**

 To quantify confidence, either a subjective assessment or a statistical argument must be presented for each statement and then systematically and repeatably aggregated to assess whether the final deliverable is fit for purpose.